macahmed1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #14-Displaying line containing the root pattern
 #15-Displaying lines containing the bin pattern
 #16-Displaying the lines containing the root pattern and the 3 lines after them
+#17-Displaying all the lines in the file that do not contain the bin pattern